dilang02/OPIM244Project_FINAL/README.md

 ### Tool 2: Option Pricing Tool
 To determine the values of call/put options at a strike price, please enter the ticker symbol for your desired stock and the strike price of your asset.
 * If you wish to view the Greeks (financial parameters) for this option, please type "Y" when requested.
+Otherwise, type "N"
 * If you wish to view the call-put parity graph for this option, please type "Y" when requested.
+Otherwise, type "N"

 ### Tool 3: Portfolio Optimization Tool
 To view the efficient frontier minimum volatility portfolio for a given set of assets, please enter the ticker symbol of each stock in your prospective portfolio.
 When finished, please type "DONE" when requested.